+XIV.
+Signs.

+Signs and sign variances shall comply with the regulations and procedures provided in the Code of Ordinances.

 XV.
-Signs

-Signs and sign variances shall comply with the regulations and procedures provided in the Zoning Ordinance.

-XVI.
-Open Space
+Open Space.

-- A. The requirements of this article are intended to help promote the continuity and expansion of publicly accessible open space and trails; protect and enhance the environmental values of the surrounding open space; and ensure that publicly accessible open space is preserved in perpetuity. - B. Parks and open space areas shall be designated on approved plats for the Property and shall generally comply with the Preliminary Park and Open Space Master Plan attached as Exhibit K.
+- A. The requirements of this article are intended to help promote the continuity and expansion of publicly accessible open space and trails; protect and enhance the environmental values of the surrounding open space; and ensure that publicly accessible open space is preserved in perpetuity. - B. Parks and open space areas shall be designated on approved plats for the Property and shall generally comply with the Preliminary Park and Open Space Master Plan attached as Exhibit I. - C. A Final Park and Open Space Master Plan generally consistent with the Preliminary Park and Open Space Master Plan shall be submitted to the City prior to submittal of a preliminary plat for any portion of the Property. - D. The developer shall provide areas large enough to accommodate the open space amenities required in this Section. - E. Open space amenities shall be provided as follows:

-It is not necessary to show each individual parking space.
+4 It is not necessary to show each individual parking space.
 The outline of the parking lot, or the footprint of the parking garage, along with a notation regarding the number of parking spaces in such lot or garage, is sufficient.

-- C. A Final Park and Open Space Master Plan generally consistent with the Preliminary Park and Open Space Master Plan shall be submitted to the City prior to submittal of a preliminary plat for any portion of the Property.

-- D. The developer shall provide areas large enough to accommodate the open space amenities required in Section XVI.E of this PD.

-- E. Open space amenities shall be provided as follows:

 - 1. The developer shall, at a minimum, construct the following amenities within open space by the time the Building Inspector approves the final inspection or the certificate of occupancy for the 700th dwelling unit located outside Town Center areas as shown on the Master Plan:

 - a.
 One recreational facility (may be an amenity center).

 - b.
 A swimming pool complex.

 - c.
 Three play structures (such as climbers, jungle gyms, spinners, or hangers).

 - d.
 One shade structure for each active park.

 - e.
 Two park benches for each active park.

 - f.
 Three dog clean-up stations.

 - g.
 Fencing for each pocket park.

 - h.
 Community Dog park.

 - i.
 Shared use with the School play yard.

 - j.
 Water Fountains at major parks.

 - k.
 Pocket park.

 - 1. Gas Barbeque grills in amenity center; and

 - m.
 Park signage.

 - 2. Similar Amenities Allowed.